Riiid-Team/AI-Learning/README.md

 ## Project Steps
 ### Acquire
-- Data is acquired from Kaggle
+- Data is acquired from Kaggle.
+- Create an acquire.py file.
 - File is a reproducible component for gathering the data.

 ### Prepare